 The final, and also the most reliable method, is to use BIOS.

 You should also note that BIOS is different from manufacturer to manufacturer.
-Additionally, Laptop BIOS offers limited control where as Desktop BIOS are a bit more robust.
+Laptop BIOS offers limited control, whereas Desktop BIOS is more robust.

-Unlike on laptops, on desktops, the integrated graphics often get disable when a dedicated GPU is plugged in.
+Unlike on laptops and desktops, the integrated graphics are often disabled when a dedicated GPU is plugged in.

-Through certain BIOS versions, this can be changed by enabling the “onboard graphics”.
+Specific BIOS versions can be changed by enabling the “onboard graphics.”

-This not only enable the integrated graphics for you, but also allows you to use the video output ports on the motherboard simultaneously with the dedicated GPU’s video output ports.
+This enables the integrated graphics for you and allows you to use the video output ports on the motherboard simultaneously with the dedicated GPU’s video output ports.

 Read in Detail: How to Use Motherboard HDMI with Graphics Card?

-I covered several ways on how to switch to integrated graphics in case if your dedicated graphics card is malfunctioning.
-If you are familiar with more ways to switch to integrated graphics, let me know in the comments below.
+I covered several ways to switch to integrated graphics if your dedicated graphics card malfunctions.
+Let me know in the comments below if you know more ways to switch to integrated graphics.